 Newbury Town Council’s Financial Regulations state that “The Council will normally maintain the following specific named earmarked reserves funded from revenue:

 The sum total of the above named reserves plus the general fund balance must always be a minimum of four months annual revenue expenditure”.

 This means that we regularly have appropriate surplus funds available and it is important that such funds are invested prudently with due regard to the Council’s fiduciary responsibility to the Council Tax payers and to the priority for security and liquidity of those investments.

-Currently the Council’s funds are automatically dealt with by NatWest, and interest is applied to any excess funds which the Council holds.
-The payment account is cleared down daily so the maximum interest rate is gained on any excess funds.
-Additionally, it has been agreed by the Council to place £250,000 into the CCLA Deposit Fund.
+Currently the Council’s funds are automatically dealt with by Handelsbanken, and interest is applied to any excess funds which the Council holds.
+Additionally Council has invested £250,000 into the CCLA Deposit Fund.

 The Town Council is required by the Local Government Act 2003 to determine an annual Investment Strategy and must have regard to “Guidance on Local Government Investments 2010.
 This strategy must be approved by the full Council but may be varied from time to time as circumstances dictate.
 The Strategy will be a public document as defined by the Freedom of Information Act 2000.